vkernel/NSX-Security-Framework/USAGE.md

 2. Make sure the VM names in your YAML files match the display names of your actual VMs in NSX.

+**Important**: Application policies in `authorized-flows.yaml` are created in the exact order they appear in the file.
+Plan your policy order carefully as it affects NSX processing sequence.

 ### 3. Configure NSX Connection Parameters

 Edit the `terraform.tfvars` file with your NSX Manager details and tenants: